YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_SPAGxE_QRS.md

 These three methods — SPAGxE‑QRS, SPAGxEmix‑QRS, and SPAGxE‑QRS+ — are described in one article:

 - **This article:**
-  Ma, Y. et al. *Quantile regression gene-environment interaction GWAS for admixed and multi-ancestry cohorts* (to be updated).
+  Ma, Y. et al. *Efficient quantile regression gene-environment interaction analysis for admixed and multi-ancestry cohorts* (to be updated).

 - **SPAGxE‑QRS (this work, Section X):**
   Ma, Y. et al. SPAGxE‑QRS: quantile regression G×E analysis for quantitative traits in single‑population unrelated cohorts.